Skip to main content

 When everything's ready, share the rice and pumpkin erissery style curry between your serving bowls.

-Sprinkle over the remaining coconut tadka to finish.
+Sprinkle over the remaining coconut finish.

 This week's must-try HelloFresh recipes